ThePinkAlliance/BaselineSwerve/README.md

     RobotContainer will be where you define button bindings for commands, default commands, and autonomous commands.
 It's where all of your subsytems will be [instantiated](https://stackoverflow.com/a/44315962) and passed to your commands.

 ## Configuring Constants

+Let's start with the three subclasses inside [Constants.java](./src/main/java/frc/robot/Constants.java).

+- DriveConstants
+- ModuleConstants
+- OIConstants

+`DriveConstants` and `ModuleConstants` are the two you will interact with the most as a programmer since both of them are used to make swerve work.

+### Configuring physical characteristics

+So before we jump into changing constants there's a few questions we should ask.

+- What's the gear ratio of the swerve pods?
+- Do we know the track-width & wheel-base of the drivetrain?
+- Do we know the id's of each modules motors and magnetic encoders?
+- Is there more than one can network?
+- Do we know the maximum drivetrain speed? (meters/sec)

+**NOTE:** If your not using falcons for both steering & driving and you still want to use this project you will need to write a custom module implementation which is out of scope of this guide.